dgroomes/junit-playground/README.md

 The sub-projects include:

+### `standalone/`

+A build-tool-free (no Gradle/Maven) Java project that is tested with JUnit in a standalone way using the [JUnit Console Launcher](https://junit.org/junit5/docs/current/user-guide/#running-tests-console-launcher).

+See the README in [standalone/](standalone/).

 ### `standalone-gradle/`

 In a Gradle project, build an escape hatch to run the test suite in a standalone way using the [JUnit Console Launcher](https://junit.org/junit5/docs/current/user-guide/#running-tests-console-launcher)